ajitrajasekharan/bert_mask/README.md

 # Usage
 * python mask_word.py

+* To mask a word just type in "entity" in the sentence in the place of a word _(this is useful especically if the input word could potentially break into subwords)

+* To mask a phrase, just input the term "entity" in the sentence in place of it

+* To mask a specific subword of a word, type in full sentence, and then used the tokenized output that is displayed to choose the speicific subword to mask

 # Sample outputs
 A sentence "He went to prison _cell_ with his _cell_ phone to extract blood _cell_ samples from inmates" with the word cell having different senses.